 To do the legs on the wall pose:

-We hope that some of these poses were able to provide relief for you, whether you are aiming to ease clinical anxiety or relax after a stressful day at work.
-Please share with us some of your favorite yoga poses for becoming more calm–we’d love to hear them!
+We hope that some of these poses are able to provide relief for you, whether you are aiming to ease clinical anxiety or relax after a stressful day at work.
+Good luck!

 Interested in more mental health tips?
 Here are some of our other blog posts